Different Types of Rubber Elastomers

 Industry Standards

 Every industry has its standard for elastomers.
 For instance, the standards in the food industry differ from those in the automotive industry.
-Therefore, when choosing an elastomer, consider the industry standards and choose a befitting material.
+Therefore, when choosing an elastomer, consider the industry standards and choose a suitable material.

 Availability

 The availability of your elastomer significantly affects your project.
 Production time, cost of supplies, and equipment all depend on the availability of your raw materials.
-Therefore, it is best to consider an elastomer’s availability before choosing it for your application.

 What are Some Common Problems with Rubber Elastomers?